 Description

-You’re not going to miss Chinese takeout once you had Paul’s Shrimp with Lobster Sauce!
+You’re not going to miss Chinese takeout once you have Paul’s Shrimp with Lobster Sauce!
 It consists of ground pork and tender shrimp in a savory brown sauce.
 It is quick and easy to make.
 Serve with white rice for a filling and satisfying meal.

 Ingredients